Let me show you all the best things to do in Chicago in winter to stay warm, and really make the most of this wonderful city…

 12. Magnificent Mile Parade

 The Magnificent Mile Parade, one of the main reasons for me visiting Chicago in winter, was awesome.
 Over a million people turn out for the parade down one of the most famous shopping streets in all of America.
+It’s one of the top things to do in Chicago in winter if you can line your dates up.

 This year, 2018, I was stood on top of the Illinois Tourist Board bus with about 20 other bloggers from around the world, waving the UK flag I was given at the crowd.
 There were tens of floats ahead of us, and right at the front Mickey and Minnie Mouse were turning on the festive lights with their wands.
 It was broadcast on ABC all over the US.